IAS 1 paras 134, 135, capital management disclosures including covenants and reconciliations

 Adjusted profit measures

-These are the equivalent UK IAS measures adjusted to exclude amortisation of intangible assets arising on acquisition of businesses, acquisition-related items, substantial reorganisation costs, substantial asset write-downs, one-off pension credits or costs, significant tax rate changes and, where relevant, associated tax effects.
-Adjusted profit before tax is a performance measure for the annual bonus and adjusted earnings per share is a performance measure for the Long Term Incentive Plan (LTIP).
+These are the equivalent UK IAS measures adjusted to exclude amortisation and impairment of intangible assets arising on acquisition of businesses, acquisition-related items, substantial reorganisation costs, substantial asset write-downs, one-off pension credits or costs, significant tax rate changes and, where relevant, associated tax effects.
+Adjusted profit before tax is a performance measure for the annual bonus and the all employee Long Term Incentive Plan (LTIP) called the RS YAY!
+Award.
+Adjusted earnings per share is a performance measure for the LTIP and Journey to Greatness (J2G) LTIP Award.
 Adjusted operating profit conversion, adjusted operating profit margin and adjusted earnings per share are financial key performance indicators (KPIs) which are used to measure the Group’s progress in delivering the successful implementation of its strategy and monitor and drive its performance.

 1. Operating costs are distribution and marketing expenses plus administrative expenses.